 (Meteor City Trading Post – Meteor City, Arizona)

 I have a soft spot for Fillmore because he’s a Volkswagen Bus and I’m obsessed with them.
 Plus he’s covered in stickers and drawings!
 Fillmore was inspired by Bob Waldmire, who was famous for his Route 66 artwork often driving around in an orange VW Bus.
 He also had a converted school bus that he sometimes lived in which is a piece of artwork on its own!
 These can be found in Pontiac, Illinois.

 Fillmore’s ‘dome’ in Radiator Springs was inspired by the Meteor City Trading Post in Arizona.
 The trading post was home to the ‘world’s longest map of US Route 66’, painted by Bob Waldmire himself.
-However the map and the domed trading post were vandalised after standing empty for a while.
+However the map and the doomed trading post were vandalised after standing empty for a while.
 The Meteor City Trading Post has recently been bought by a couple who plan on renovating the dome and bringing it back to life so hopefully it’ll be in business again soon.